BallaNikhil4/Celebal-Excellence-Internship/FINAL PROJECT/README.md

+# Online Bookstore & Library Management System
-# CityReads — Medallion Data Pipeline
+## CityReads — Medallion Data Pipeline

 A Data Engineering capstone project.
 CityReads is an online bookstore that also runs a public lending library.
 This project builds a complete